mjah/jwt-auth/README.md

 ## Contributing

 Any feedback and pull requests are welcome and highly appreciated.
 Please open an issue first if you intend to send in a larger pull request or want to add additional features.

+## License

+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/mjah/jwt-auth/blob/master/LICENSE) file for details.